decretist/Dissertation/Chapter4/visualization.md

 of *non* for each of the samples is the mean of 23.9804, 26.7831, and 21.4662, or 24.0765 occurrences per 1,000.

----

-*In* occurs 2.50% less frequently than the mean in the first-recension *dicta*, but 9.95% more frequently than the mean in the second-recension *dicta*.

-*Non* occurs 2.15% more
-frequently than the mean in the first-recension *dicta*, but 8.56% less frequently than the mean in the second-recension *dicta*.

-*In* occurring 9.95% more frequently than the mean and *non* occurring 8.56% less frequently than the mean in the second-recension *dicta* are unexpectedly large variations for such common words.
-(Such large variations would be less surprising with uncommon words for which small differences in count could result in a large differences in percentage.)
+Comparing the frequencies of occurrence of *in* and *non* in the two outlying samples, dePen and Gratian2, reveals unexpectedly large variations for such common words.
+(Large variations would be less surprising with uncommon words for which small differences in number could result in a large difference in percentage.) *In* occurs 15.3% more frequently in Gratian2 than in dePen, and 13.3% less frequently in dePen than in Gratian2. *Non* occurs 24.8% more frequently in dePen than in Gratian2, and 19.9% less frequently in Gratian2 than in dePen.
+Even compared to the mean, *non*, for example, occurs 11.2% more frequently in dePen and 10.8% less frequently in Gratian2 than the mean of means.
+It is clear then that against an overall background of "orderliness" (Zipf) in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.

-We can graph the number of occurrences of *in* and *non* per 1,000 words in the first- and second-recension *dicta*, with the frequency of *in* plotted along the horizontal x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation between the two.
-Means are provided for context: the vertical dashed line represents the mean for the horizontal (*in*) axis, and the horizontal dashed line represents the mean for the vertical (*non*) axis.
+We can graph the number of occurrences of *in* and *non* per 1,000 words in the *dicta*, with the frequency of *in* plotted along the horizontal x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation between the three samples.
+Means are provided for context: the vertical dashed line represents the mean of means for the horizontal (*in*) axis, and the horizontal dashed line represents the mean of means for the vertical (*non*) axis.

 ![Figure 0a updated 14 May 2020](PNGs/Figure_0a.png)